 Labelling students as particular kinds of learners is likely to undermine their belief that they can succeed through effort and to provide an excuse for failure.

-It appears to be more promising to focus on other aspects of motivation to engage pupils in learning activities.
+It appears to be more promising to focus on other aspects of motivation to engage learners in learning activities.

 It certainly appears to be beneficial to have different representations of ideas when developing understanding, but this does not demonstrate that individual learners have a learning style.

-How are you encouraging pupils to take responsibility for identifying how they can succeed in their learning and develop their own successful strategies and approaches?
+How are you encouraging learners to take responsibility for identifying how they can succeed in their learning and develop their own successful strategies and approaches?